kernkonzept/uvmm/doc/usage.md

 interface is enabled at runtime.
 There are three cases to distinguish:

 - `mon=true` (default): The monitor interface is enabled but no server implementing the client side of the monitor interface is started.
 The monitor interface can still be utilized via `cons` but no readline functionality will be available.

 - `mon='some_binary'`: If a string is passed as the value of `mon`, the monitor interface is enabled and the string is interpreted as the name of a server binary which implements the client side of the monitor interface.
 This server is automatically started and has access to a vcon capability named `mon` at startup through which it can make use of the monitor interface.
 Unless you have written your own server you should specify `'uvmm_cli'` which is a server implementing a simple readline interface.

 - `mon=false`: The monitor interface is disabled at runtime.

 ### Using the monitor interface

 If the monitor interface was enabled you can connect to it via `cons` under the name `mon<n>` where `<n>` is a unique integer for every uvmm instance that is started with the monitor interface enabled (numbered starting from one in order of corresponding `vmm.start_vm` calls).
 If `mon='uvmm_cli'` was specified, readline functionality such as command completion and history will be available.
 Enter a command followed by enter to run that command.
 To obtain a list of all available commands issue the `help` command, to obtain usage information for a specific command `foo` issue `help foo`.

+> [!note]
-\note Some commands will modify the guests state.
-Since it should be obvious
+> Some commands will modify the guests state.
+Since it should be obvious to
-      to which ones this applies this is usually not specifically highlighted.
-Exercise reasonable caution.
+> which ones this applies this is usually not specifically highlighted.
+Exercise
+> reasonable caution.

 ### Using the guest debugger

 The guest debugger provides monitoring functionality akin to a very bare-bone GDB interface, e.g. guest RAM and page table dumping, breakpointing and single stepping.
 Additional functionality might be added in the future.

+> [!note]
-\note The guest debugger is currently still under development.
-The guest
+> The guest debugger is currently still under development.
+The guest debugger
-      debugger may also not be available on all architectures.
-To check whether the guest debugger is available check if `help dbg` returns usage information.
+> may also not be available on all architectures.
+To check whether the guest
+> debugger is available check if `help dbg` returns usage information.

 If the guest debugger is available, you have to manually load it at runtime using the monitor interface.
 This saves resources if the guest debugger is not used.
 To enable the guest debugger, issue the `dbg on` monitor command.
 Once enabled, the guest debugger can not be disabled again.

 To list available guest debugger subcommands, issue `dbg help` after `dbg on`.

+> [!note]
-\note When using SMP, most guest debugger subcommands require you to
+> When using SMP, most guest debugger subcommands require you to explicitly
-      explicitly specify a guest vcpu using an index starting from zero.
+> specify a guest vcpu using an index starting from zero.